pydanny/pycon2012-oauth-sprint/index.rst

 * Authors of existing OAuth Consumer and Provider tools can migrate/port/branch their projects over to OAuthlib.

-* Consumer and Provider example implementations for all Python frameworks:
+* Rules forthcoming for getting these listed on the guide page, but we will need Consumer and Provider example implementations against OAuthlib for all Python frameworks:

     * Django
     * Flask